Ice-Moon-28/COMP_576_FINAL/ReadMe.md

 ### Quick Start

-0.run `conda env create -f environment.yml`, use environmental.yml to install the environment of the project.
+0. run `conda env create -f environment.yml`, use environmental.yml to install the environment of the project.

 1. run `sh run.sh` to install the weight of model